 This is a subject that this time last year I knew nothing about, and I mean nothing.
 It all sounds really technical, especially when you have no idea what it is.
-In this post I am going to try my very best to break the whole thing down and explain what exactly it is in terms that are easy to understand.
+In this post I am going to try to break the whole thing down.
+To explain what exactly it is in terms that are easy to understand.
+Let’s explain, what is a No Follow Link?

 We’re going to start at the beginning with a Domain Authority or DA for short.
-Your Domain Authority is rated on a scale of 1-100, this tells you how well your site is doing on search engines; think the higher the score the closer to the first page of Google.
-A brand new domain is likely to have a DA of 1 because it is new and no one will have linked to it.
+Your Domain Authority is rated on a scale of 1-100.
+This tells you how well your site is doing on search engines; think the higher the score the closer to the first page of Google.
+A brand new domain is likely to have a DA of 1.
+This is because it is new and no one will have linked to it.

 Increasing your DA is not the easiest task, because you aren’t in control of how you rank.
-If you want to increase your DA then you’ll need to have links directing back to your site, so the more links, the higher the score.
+If you want to increase your DA then you’ll need to have links directing back to your site.
+The more links, the higher the score.

-A No Follow Link: This type of link tells the search engine not to include the points, so the sites score does not improve.
+A No Follow Link: This type of link tells the search engine not to include the points.
+This means the sites score does not improve.

 A simple way to go is; if you have paid for the product and have had no dealing with that company then use do follow, but if the company have contacted you and sent you an item then it must be no follow.